Information-Based Trading: The model

 \section{The model}

 We fix a probability space $\left(\Omega,\,\mcF,\,\mbP\right)$ and consider a trading model with stratified information.
 We look at several different variants of the model with increasing layers of complexity.
 An interval of time $(0,T)$ is fixed over which the trading takes place.
-The trading is in a contract that pays a single non-negative random dividend $X$ at time $T$.
+The trading is in a contract that at time $T$ pays a single non-negative dividend, which we model by an integrable random variable $X$.
 We assume that interest rates are deterministic and that $\mbP$ is the pricing measure (the risk-neutral measure), so the value of one contract at time $0$ (the present) is given by

-where $P_{0t}$ denotes the discount factor out to time $t \in \mathbb R^+$.
+Here $P_{0t}$ denotes the discount factor out to time $t \in \mathbb R^+$.
 For simplicity, we assume that traders have the same information and same beliefs at time $0$ and that the position of each trader is initially flat.

 We introduce a hierarchy of traders as follows.
 By a tier-0 trader, we mean a trader whose only information is that implicit in the set-up described.
 Thus, he knows the \textit{a priori} measure $\mu_X(\diff x)$ of the random variable $X$ under $\mbP$, but has no other information.
 As a consequence, the prices made at later times are given by

 where $P_{tT} = P_{0T}/P_{0t}$.
-Note that $S_t=0$ for $t\geq T$ since the contract pays a single random dividend $X$ at $T$ and nothing thereafter.
+Knowledge of the distribution of $X$ is equivalent to knowledge of the time-$0$ prices of all derivative securities with a payout at time $T$ of the form $\mathds 1\{X\leq x\}$ for some $x \in \mathbb R^+$.
+Note that $S_t=0$ for $t\geq T$ since the contract pays a single random dividend at $T$ and nothing thereafter.
 With this convention the price process has the c\`adl\`ag property.

 By a tier-1 trader we mean a trader who has access to a so-called information process $\{\xi_t\}_{t\geq 0}$.
 The information takes the form